cchin1/asianfoodlegit2/README.md

 ## Running the System Locally (for Development)

+  * At the root of the repo, run `npm install`.
   * Install and run MySQL on port 3306.
 Your root password must be JS123$$$.
 You must have a database called `asianfoodlegit2`.
-  * Run the API Server: At the root of the repo, run `npm dev:backend` (or cd into `backend` and run `npm run dev`).
+  * Run the API Server: At the root of the repo, run `npm run dev:backend` (or cd into `backend` and run `npm run dev`).
 This will run sequelize migrations first, then start the backend server.
 If your MySQL database is not running or set-up properly, the backend will not start.
-  * Run the React App: In another terminal, at the root of the repo, run `npm dev:frontend` (or cd into `frontend` and run `npm start`).
+  * Run the React App: In another terminal, at the root of the repo, run `npm run dev:frontend` (or cd into `frontend` and run `npm run start`).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.